 Continuously monitoring your cold storage warehouse temperature is essential to ensuring the safety of temperature-sensitive goods like fresh food, produce, or medicines and vaccines.
 Small changes in temperatures can cause huge problems, which is why remote temperature monitoring systems are crucial to maintain both the safety of stored goods.
 They are also invaluable to prove that a warehouse follows strict quality control processes if needed.

-What is a Remote Temperature Monitoring System?
+What is a Remote Temperature Monitoring System for Warehouses?

 A remote temperature monitoring system is a set of temperature sensors that are set up to monitor temperatures and other conditions, such as pressure and humidity, to fit your specific needs.
 Once these measurements are collected from the sensors they are transmitted to a readable format on a dashboard in which alerts can be sent when conditions move outside preset ranges.
 The system can be set up to flag any spikes in ambient temperature and send customized alerts to a central warehouse monitoring system or to individual stakeholders through an alert on any device.
 This data is also sent and stored in the cloud where the data can be shared or acted upon.

-Wireless Temperature Sensors VS. Wired Sensors?
+Wireless Temperature Sensors VS. Wired Sensors for a Warehouse?

 There are 3 important factors to consider when choosing what system is right for your warehouse: